Skip to main content

 The Hone Tuwhare Charitable Trust was proud that Sir Paul Reeves was our patron from 2010 – 2011.
 Paul said he supported the trust as he was “a long-time admirer of the work of Hone Tuwhare and committed to providing a living memorial of this great man”.
 Sir Paul Reeves was Bishop of Auckland, Archbishop of New Zealand, Governor General, Anglican Observer at the United Nations New York and was Chancellor of AUT University from 2005 until he passed away in August 2011.
 He will be sadly missed.

-Top Photo: Hone’s Crib October 2020
+Top Photo: Hone’s Crib and Trust Members, Kaka Point October 2019.

 Reign Again